Ryan Seacrest: New Year's Rockin' Eve

 In August 2005, it was announced that Seacrest would become executive producer and co-host of ABC's Dick Clark's New Year's Rockin' Eve.
 On December 31, 2005, Seacrest performed much of the show's hosting duties; Dick Clark's role was limited by speech and mobility issues due to his recovery from a stroke.
-Seacrest also occasionally served as a substitute host on the CNN television program Larry King Live, and co-emceed Larry King's final show with Bill Maher on December 16, 2010.

 In 2009, ABC renamed the program Dick Clark's New Year's Rockin' Eve With Ryan Seacrest, paying attention to Seacrest's role.
 He co-hosted the show delivering ABC's biggest New Year's numbers in twelve years, with 22.8 million viewers.

-When Dick Clark died Seacrest publicly remembered his mentor's impact on his life in a special tribute in The Hollywood Reporter.
-After Clark's death, Seacrest hosted the 2013 edition of Dick Clark's New Year's Rockin' Eve with co-hosts Jenny McCarthy and Fergie paying tribute to Dick Clark in the pre-show.
+When Clark died, Seacrest publicly remembered his mentor's impact on his life in a special tribute in The Hollywood Reporter.
+After Clark's death, Seacrest hosted the 2013 edition of Dick Clark's New Year's Rockin' Eve with co-hosts Jenny McCarthy and Fergie paying tribute to Clark in the pre-show.
 In October 2013, Seacrest signed a multi-year contract extension with Dick Clark Productions to continue as host and executive producer of Dick Clark's New Year's Rockin' Eve.
 In 2017, Seacrest hosted Dick Clark's New Year's Rockin' Eve for the 13th consecutive year alongside McCarthy, who had co-hosted for eight years.
 The show had 25.6 million viewers, the highest in six years.
 The 2019–20 edition of Rockin' Eve marked his 15th consecutive year as the host and Lucy Hale also hosted.
-Recently he received a multi-year deal extension to continue hosting the show.
+Recently, he received a multi-year deal extension to continue hosting the show.

 E! and NBC

-In January 2006, US cable channel E! announced a three-year, $21 million deal for Seacrest to host various programs, including E!
-News and its red carpet awards show coverages.
+In January 2006, American cable channel E! announced a three-year, $21-million deal for Seacrest to host various programs, including E!
+News and its red-carpet awards show coverages.
 In April 2012, Seacrest signed a deal with NBCUniversal expanding his on-air role beyond E! to NBC.
 He contributed to the Today Show, Olympics coverage, entertainment programming, as well as news and other special events.
-Seacrest will remain managing editor of E!
-News and host and produce its red carpet awards show coverage.
+Seacrest remains as managing editor of E!
+News and hosts and produces its red-carpet awards show coverage.

 In September 2012, Seacrest left E!
 News and was replaced by Terrence J.

 Seacrest was an NBC correspondent for the 2012 London Olympic Games and co-hosted the closing ceremony with Bob Costas and Al Michaels.
 In 2016, Seacrest hosted NBC's live late-night coverage for the Rio Olympic Games.